-With all the experiments offered here, there will never be right answers as to how to do them.
+With all the practices offered here, there will never be right answers as to how to do them.
 Each of us is unique, and our relationship with multidimensional awareness is also unique.
-We clothe our subtle impressions in ways that are personally meaningful to us, so I hope you’ll enjoy using these experiments as beginning options for exploring your individual way of relating to multidimensional reality.
+We clothe our subtle impressions in ways that are personally meaningful to us, so I hope you’ll enjoy using these practices as beginning options for exploring your individual way of relating to multidimensional reality.

 Here’s an audio version of the written information above, if you prefer to listen to it.

 As you listen, please press pause when you need additional time to do take in the practice.